airinnova/pytornado/docs/source/theory/coordinate_systems.rst

 Body-fixed coordinate system
 ----------------------------

 The body-fixed coordinate system can also be seen as a *global* system.
 The aircraft geometry, the centre of gravity and centre of rotation are defined in this system.
-Data in the aircraft input file is assumed to be defined in this system (see :ref:`input_file_aircraft`).
+Data in the aircraft input file is assumed to be defined in this system (see **TODO**).
 The longitudinal aircraft axis is expected to be parallel to :math:`X`.
 The starboard wing span points in the :math:`Y` direction and :math:`Z` points upwards (right-handed coordinate system).

 .. figure:: ../_static/images/conventions/body_fixed_coordinate_system.svg
    :width: 400 px